 From \Cref{theorem:lemma1}, the row sum difference $\smax - \smin$ is equal to $d(n-1)b_i$.
 Substituting this result:

 Since $p \leq m$, where $m$ is the total number of choices, the profit difference is bounded as:

 for all $i\in[n]$.
 This concludes the proof. \end{customproof}

 \begin{customproof}[Proof of \Cref{theorem:theorem3}] By \Cref{theorem:theorem1}, the \texttt{TACo} process always enters a cycle.
-If the cycle involves a single choice, all agents repeatedly select the same choice; no profit differences arise, and the $\varepsilon$-termination condition is automatically satisfied.
+If the cycle involves a single active choice, no profit differences arise and the $\varepsilon$-termination condition is automatically satisfied.